machingclee/machingclee.github.io/static/media/300-git-crypt.caa3a122.md

     ```
 5. The encryption only takes place when we git commit.

-6. Since someone in your team needs to credential, let's create a key for decrpytion:
+6. Since someone in your team needs the credential, let's create a key for decrpytion:
     ```text
     git-crypt export-key ./git-crypt-key
     ```